 The Respondent shall designate a single licensed mental health professional as the Designated Mental Health Clinician Authority within the facility/program to be accountable for ensuring appropriate coordination, implementation and oversight of mental health and substance abuse services in the facility.
-The role and function of the Designated Mental Health Clinician Authority shall be clearly articulated in a written agreement between the Respondent and the Designated Mental Health Clinician Authority to include compliance with DJJ Rule 63N-1, F.A.C.
-There must be clear organizational lines of authority and communication between the Designated Mental Health Clinician Authority and the clinical staff who are delivering on-site mental health and substance abuse services in the program.
+The role and function of the Designated Mental Health Clinician Authority shall be clearly articulated in a written agreement between the Respondent and the Designated Mental Health Clinician Authority.
+There shall be clear organizational lines of authority and communication between the Designated Mental Health Clinician Authority and the clinical staff who are delivering on-site mental health and substance abuse services in the program.